phoenixframework/phoenix/guides/asset_management.md

 ## Third-party JS packages

-If you want to import JavaScript dependencies, you have two options to add them to your application:
+If you want to import JavaScript dependencies, you have at least three options to add them to your application:

 1. Vendor those dependencies inside your project and import them in your "assets/js/app.js" using a relative path: